BlackIkeEagle/muttvcardsearch/README.md

 The vcard code is entirely based on [libvcard](http://code.google.com/p/libvcard), but does not need QT and also fixes some major bugs I found in [libvcard](http://code.google.com/p/libvcard/) (parsing vcards from file, parsing attribute values containing a colon...).
-It is not feature complete, i.e. not all functions from *libvcard* are implemented at this time but it works quiet well for me.
-I plan to implement all features from the original *libvcard*-library (currently 1.0.2).
+It is not feature complete, i.e. not all functions from *libvcard* are implemented at this time but it worked quiet well for me.

 BUILD
 ------------
 You can use one of the following tools to build the project
-* QtCreator
+* qmake
 * cmake

 INSTALL